Chalermchai Sri-on: Early life and education

-Chalermchai Sri-on was born on 7 March 1965 in Thap Sakae District, Prachuap Khiri Khan Province.
+Chalermchai Sri-on was born on 7 March 1965 in Pran Buri District, Prachuap Khiri Khan Province.
+His father was an overseas Chinese who has wives in both China and Thailand.
 He graduated high school from Phrommanuson School, Phetchaburi Province.
 Undergraduate from Faculty of Law, Ramkhamhaeng University and master's degree in Art (Policy and Planning) from Krirk University.

 Political careers

 Chalermchai started his political careers as a member of the Prachuap Khiri Khan Provincial Council in 1990 - 2000 and as the Chairman of the Prachuap Khiri Khan Provincial Council in 1995 to 1997 and was the first member of the Prachuap Khiri Khan Provincial House of Representatives in 2001 election and subsequent elections in 2005, 2007 and 2011.
 Chalermchai is the Deputy Leader of the Democrat Party responsible of the central region.
-Subsequently, in the Cabinet reshuffle of the government of Abhisit Vejjajiva on 6 June 2010, he was appointed Minister of Labor.
+Subsequently, in the Cabinet reshuffle of the government of Abhisit Vejjajiva on 6 June 2010, he was appointed Minister of Labour.

 In the government of Prayut Chan-o-cha, he was appointed Minister of Agriculture and Cooperatives.

+On December 9, 2023, he was elected with 88.5% of the votes as the leader of the Democrat Party, considered the ninth Democrats leader.

+He has been facing resistance from the public during his reign of the Democrat Party.
+To counter this, he has called for changes within the party to win back the previous dominance this party had back in its golden era of Chuan Leekpai.

+He resigned as leader of the Democrat Party on September 12, 2025, citing health reasons.

 Royal decorations

+Chalermchai has received the following royal decorations in the Honours System of Thailand: